fabioc9675/ReactNativeProjects/BlePrj/README.md

 BLE dependency is availble on `npm install --save react-native-ble-plx`, then go to ios folder and use `pod update`

+follow the react-native-ble-plx instruction to activate the BLE component, in `/ìos/projectName/info.plist` add the follow lines to activate BLE component
+`<key>NSBluetoothAlwaysUsageDescription</key>`
+`<string>Our app uses bluetooth to find, connect and transfer data between different devices</string>`

+## Xcode configuration

 Adding support for different operative sistem versions in Xcode `https://github.com/filsv/iPhoneOSDeviceSupport`